HyperCriSiS/Bubble-Card-Modules/Visual-Styling-Center/Visual-Styling-Center.md

         }
       }

+      // We use a more gentle approach for slider updates
+      // Only watch for HA state changes to avoid interfering with user interactions if (this.config.entity && this.config.entity.startsWith('light.')) {
+        // Create our own one-time state update without interfering with the standard slider behavior const updateInitialSliderState = () => {
+          const entityState = hass.states[this.config.entity];
+          if (entityState && entityState.state === 'on' && entityState.attributes.brightness) {
+            // Skip updating for now - standard HA mechanisms will handle this
+            // This prevents any interference with the native slider behavior }
+        };

+        // Initial update is optional and only happens once if (!this._hasInitialSliderUpdate) {
+          updateInitialSliderState();
+          this._hasInitialSliderUpdate = true;
+        }
+      }

       return '';
     })()}
     /* Card size adjustments */
     .bubble-button-card-container {
       height: calc(var(--height-multiplier, 1) * 50px) !important;
       box-sizing: border-box !important;
-    }
+      /* Reduce z-index to avoid conflicts with editor menus */
+      z-index: 0 !important; /* Further reduced to prevent any menu conflicts */ }
     /* Inner padding adjustments */
     .bubble-button-card {